theupdateframework/python-tuf/tuf/interposition/README.md

 prevents interposition cycles, amongst other things.

-Note that, presently, a network request to a specified network location will be intercepted no matter what its protocol scheme (e.g http, https).
+Note that, presently, a network request to a specified network location will be intercepted no matter what its protocol scheme (e.g http, https) may be.

-If you choose to specify "repository_directory" as a relative path, then how would you determine its absolute path at runtime?
-No problem:
+If you choose to specify `repository_directory` as a relative path, then how would you determine its absolute path at runtime?
+You should then configure interposition with this additional parameter:

 ```python
 tuf.interposition.configure(